Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Maruti: Uh, my wife is not working, so my wife takes care of my kids.
 But I think the government has much support for raising kids here.

-I mean, let’s say, from the beginning, the government provides support for their medical expenses.
-You don’t need to pay a single penny even for the vaccination of your child.
+I mean, let’s say from the beginning, the government provides support for their medical expenses.
+You don’t need to pay a single penny even for your child’s vaccination.

 Maruti: Apart from that, there are babysitting programs.
 There are, like kindergartens, for your babies.
-So, raising a child in a good environment, a respected environment, it’s really good.
+So, raising a child in a good environment, a respected environment is really good.
 So, I can say I think I’m fortunate enough to be here, yeah.

 Ryoko: And in your free time, how do you like to spend the time?
 With your children?

 Maruti: Yeah.
 So.
 Yeah, as I shared, I think it’s hard for me to take time on weekdays, but yeah, obviously, after working even on weekdays, I try to play with my kids at home and try to talk with them.
-And apart from that, I tend to take them to the nearest park from my home on weekends.
+Apart from that, I tend to take them to the nearest park to my home on weekends.
 And, sometimes, we go out together for a road trip.
 So yeah, that’s how it’s going for us.

 Ryoko: OK, that’s very nice.
 I see.
 And uh, could you name a couple of places that you’ve been, uh, outside of Tokyo?